galacticcouncil/hydration-docs/docs/run_hydradx_collator.md

 And voilà !
 Your node should be up and running now.
 Make sure your `hydra` user has the necessary permissions to access your `base-path` and key file.

-If you need to troubleshoot your running service, you can use the `journalctl` with `-f` option for tailing command as follows:
+If you need to troubleshoot your running service, you can use the `journalctl` command with the `-f` option for tailing:

 ```bash
 journalctl -fu hydradx-collator